W. R. Mitchell Archive

 The Archive collection includes articles and other writing by Dr Mitchell, correspondence with the many well-known Yorkshire writers and artists who contributed to the Dalesman, photographs by Dr Mitchell, audiocassettes of interviews with Dales and Lake District people, and scrapbooks bringing together many years of letters, ephemera and artwork on Dales themes.
 There is also research material, notably files on Cherry and Richard Kearton, pioneering natural history photographers from Swaledale.

 Special Collections holds many books written by Dr Mitchell or published by the Dalesman or Castleberg (Dr Mitchell's imprint, set up in 1988).
 They cover Lakeland, Lancashire, the North York Moors and the Peak District, on subjects including hill walking, caving, wildlife, social life and customs, humour, and industrial history.
-All our Mitchell books are on the Library catalogue or you can make an appointment to browse them.
 Dr Mitchell also donated many of the books in our W. Riley and Kearton book collections.